-Seattle has a reputation for rain.
-When I first traveled there two years ago, I was lucky enough to be squeezed between two locals on the flight over, full of tips and must-sees for my inaugural visit.
-When I (inevitably) asked about the weather, the woman to my right confessed that although yes, it did rain most days, it was usually only briefly in the morning or afternoon, preceded or followed by sun.
+I was grateful to be squeezed between two locals on the flight over, full of tips and must-sees for my inaugural visit.
+When I inevitably asked about the city’s reputation for rain, the woman to my right conceded that although yes, it did rain most days, it was usually only briefly in the morning or afternoon, preceded or followed by sun.
 Then, just as the lush green mountaintops and forest firs were coming into view below, she went on to say something I’ll never forget:

 Besides, if we didn’t get so much rain, we wouldn’t have all of this.

-Like the gardens that catch our eye, we need sun and rain in order to thrive, to enrich our soil.
+Like the gardens that catch our eye, we need sun and rain in order to thrive.
 If you’re in a monsoon season, let in some light.
 If the sun is shining, be deliberate in your appreciation of all the goodness and beauty that surrounds you.

 Whatever your current landscape, find comfort in all the forces that came together to make it so.